ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 This creates a Hive table structured to capture relationships between ride requests and drivers, facilitating the analysis of driver response patterns and request fulfillment rates.

 **CSV Data Loading:**
-We loaded the data from a CSV file, ensuring each column corresponded correctly to the data types defined in the Hive table.
+The data from a CSV file is uploaded using the Hive interface, ensuring each column corresponded correctly to the data types defined in the Hive table.

 [Request To Driver Data File](data/Request_to_Driver.csv)